haward79/porn_video_downloader/README.md

 # What's this
-This is a online video downloader.
+This is an online video downloader.

-This program supports videos on the following websites :
+This program supports videos on the following websites:
 - xvideos.com
 - porn5f.com
 - 85tube.com